 Courtney Butts moved to Florida from Phoenix Arizona where her love for all creatures started at a very young age.
 She started at a local pet store, decided to pursue a career in Veterinary Medicine, and completed her A.S.
 Degree in Veterinary Technology at Kaplan college in 2007.
 She resides here in Punta Gorda with her two children, Kyson and Carly, along with their two dogs and three cats.
 Courtney enjoys all the outdoor activities this beautiful sunshine state has to offer.

 Esther Calderon was born and raised here in Florida and she has always been surrounded with cats and dogs growing up.
-Her favorite part of being a veterinary technician is getting to rehabilatate sick pets and seeing them thrive again.
-When Esther is not helping animals, she is spending time with her husband, Albert, and her four beautiful children.
-They love to go to the beach and enjoy all the family activities Florida has to offer.
+Her favorite part of being a veterinary technician is getting to rehabilitate sick pets and seeing them thrive again.
+When Esther is not helping animals, she is spending time with her husband, Albert, her four beautiful children, 3 cats, and 2 leopard geckos.
+The family loves to go to the beach and enjoy all the activities Florida has to offer.

 Laura Kollett is our wonderful receptionist here at Peace River Veterinary Clinic.
 She has worked in the veterinary field for over 20 years and loves interacting with all our clients and patients.
 Laura attended the University of South Florida and recieved her bachelor’s degree in criminology.
 She realized that was not the right field for her and left to pursue a career in veterinary medicine (the best decision she ever made!).
 Laura shares her life with her husband, Greg, 3 beagles, and 2 cats.
 She enjoys the outdoors and likes kayaking and gardening.